Laura Quevedo

-Laura Quevedo Cañizares (born 15 April 1996) is a Spanish basketball player for CB Estudiantes and the Spanish national team, taking part in the 2016 Summer Olympics and the 2021 Eurobasket.
+Laura Quevedo Cañizares (born 15 April 1996) is a Spanish basketball player for ASVEL Féminin of the Ligue Féminine de Basketball (LFB) and the Spanish national team, taking part in the 2016 Summer Olympics and the 2021 Eurobasket.

 Club career

 Quevedo played as a child in local club CB Coslada from age 7 to 12, moving then to Real Canoe for five years.
 At 17, she signed for Rivas Ecópolis of the Spanish first tier league, alternating the youth and the senior team.
 At age 18, she moved to Florida, USA to play for college team Miami Hurricanes of the NCAA, where she averaged 22 MMP and 6 PPP, but after 15 games she decided to go back to Spain before the end of the season.
 Back in Spain, she played with Pajariel Bembibre for the remainer of the 2014-2015 season.
 After one season with Universitario de Ferrol, she signed in 2016 with the top team in the league, Perfumerías Avenida, winning the double league-cup in 2017.
 In December 2017 she transferred to CB Al-Qázeres in search of more playtime.